privacygmail cleanupemail security

 Gmail's Native Tools: Stays Within Google

-Processing location: Google's servers (already have your email)
+Processing location: Google's servers (which already hold your email)

 What they access: